Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Vancouver Whale Watch

 Vancouver Whale Watch operates a small number of Zodiac boats.
 The Explorathor II is an open 47-passenger vessel and the Express is a semi-covered 45-passenger boat.
-They also have a couple of smaller 12-passenger open-air Zodiacs.
+The company also has a couple of smaller 12-passenger open-air Zodiacs.

-Vancouver Whale Watch boasts a 90+% whale-sighting success rate, and their come-again-if-there-aren’t-any-whales guarantee has no expiry date, which is great.
+Vancouver Whale Watch boasts a 90+% whale-sighting success rate, and its come-again-if-there-aren’t-any-whales guarantee has no expiry date, which is great.

-Rates in 2018 are between $130 and $140 for adults, plus GST taxes.
-Complimentary beverages and snacks are available and whale-watching suits, hats and gloves are included for travellers on the open-air vessels.
-A shuttle service from a variety of Vancouver hotels is also available at a cost of around $15 round trip.
+Rates in 2023 are between $165 and $175 for adults, plus GST taxes.
+Complimentary beverages and snacks are sometimes available and whale-watching suits, hats and gloves are included for travellers on the open-air vessels.
+Conveniently, there is a shuttle service from a variety of Vancouver hotels at a cost of around $20 round trip.

 Click Vancouver Whale Watch for more information.

 Seabreeze Adventures is another whale watching operation based out of Steveston Village in Richmond.
-Their standard trips also last for between 3 and 5 hours and they too boast a 90+% whale-sighting success rate.
+Its standard trips last for between three and five hours and it too boasts a 90+% whale-sighting success rate.

 Seabreeze Adventures also offers a good whale-watching guarantee.
-If you are on one of the 5-10% of trips that don’t encounter at least one whale, you can go again for free as many times as needed until you see a whale!
+If you are on one of the five to 10% of trips that don’t encounter at least one whale, you can go again for free as many times as needed until you see a whale.
 The “come-again” pass never expires, but, the same as with other companies, it can only be used by the original passenger, which is only reasonable.

-Whale watching excursions with Seabreeze Adventures cost about $130 per adult (plus 5% taxes).
-Their main boats are semi-enclosed and hold up to 23 passengers.
-For the last couple of years they have also operated a smaller open-air 12-passenger Zodiac.
+Whale watching excursions with Seabreeze Adventures cost $175 per adult (plus taxes).
+The company’s main boats are semi-enclosed and hold up to 23 passengers.
+For the last couple of years Seabreeze Adventures has also operated a smaller open-air 12-passenger Zodiac.

 See the Sea Breeze Adventures website for more information.